-At Darlingtons, we deal with compromise agreements (now known as settlement agreements) literally on a weekly basis, so are genuinely experts in this area in addition to employment law generally.
+We deal with compromise agreements (now known as settlement agreements) regularly, so are genuinely experts in this area in addition to employment law generally.

 We provide fast, efficient independent to employees, which in the vast majority of cases is free to you as employee, as the employer pays our fees for advising you on the agreement.